ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 3. The mid laner moves from the mid lane to the top lane.

-These swaps allows the team to better control the map.
+These swaps allow the team to control the map better.
 The champions' abilities for each role dictate which lane they should occupy during the mid game.
-We will cover this topic in more detail in section "4.2 Map Control."
+We will discuss this topic in more detail in section "4.2 Map Control."

-During the mid game, champions often leave their lanes and group together.
-This helps them to contest objectives more effectively.
+During the mid game, champions frequently leave their lanes to group up.
+Grouping allows them to contest objectives more effectively.

-I> **Contest** is a battle between teams for a specific object on the map: a building or an epic monster.
+I> **Contest** refers to the battle between teams for a specific objective, such as a building or an epic monster.

 The late game phase begins around the 25th minute.
-By this time, players usually have destroyed all T1, T2, and T3 towers on one or more lanes
+By this time, teams usually have destroyed all T1, T2, and T3 towers on one or more lanes.

-The teams' goals in the late game are following:
+The goals for teams in the late game phase include:

-1. Win decisive team fights.
+1. Winning decisive team fights.

-2. Capture epic monsters.
+2. Capturing epic monsters.

-3. Destroy structures on enemy base (T3 and T4 towers, inhibitors, Nexus).
+3. Destroying structures in the enemy base (T3 and T4 towers, inhibitors, and the Nexus).

-Teams frequently clash in five-on-five fights during the late game.
-The outcome of these fights determines who will take the next epic monster.
-Victory in the decisive teamfight allows to destroy the enemy T4 towers and Nexus.
+Teams often engage in five-on-five fights during the late game.
+The outcome of these battles determines which team gains control of the next epic monster.
+Victory in a decisive teamfight allows the destruction of the enemy's T4 towers and Nexus.

 ### 2.1.4 Advantage